alephdata/aleph/site/aleph.occrp.org/pages/terms.en.md

 ### RULES ABOUT LINKING TO ALEPH

 You may link to the Aleph home page, provided you do so in a way that is fair and legal and does not damage our reputation or take advantage of it.
 You must not establish a link in such a way as to suggest any form of association, approval or endorsement on our part where none exists.
 We reserve the right to withdraw linking permission without notice.
 The website in which you are linking must comply in all respects with the content standards set out in our [Acceptable Use Policy](/pages/acceptable-use).
-If you wish to link to or make any use of content on Aleph other than that set out above, please contact data@occrp.org.
+If you wish to link to or make any use of content on Aleph other than that set out above, please [contact us](https://requests.occrp.org/datadesk).

 ### INTELLECTUAL PROPERTY RIGHTS